-Midwest University complies with Section 504 of the Rehabilitation Act of 1973, which requires that, "no otherwise qualified handicapped individual in the United States, solely by reason of his handicap, be excluded from the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
+Midwest University complies with Section 504 of the Rehabilitation Act of 1973, which states: "no otherwise qualified handicapped individual in the United States shall solely, by reason of his handicap, be excluded from participation in, bedenied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
 A physically challenged person needing additional help should contact the Director of Student Affairs so that appropriate assistance can be provided.
 Midwest University does not discriminate on the basis of physical handicap.